shantobhai1214/hackathon-backend/README.md

 ipconfig getifaddr en0
 ```

-Note: do not forget to disable your firewall or allow the port 8001 in your firewall settings to allow the frontend team to connect to your backend.
+> Do not forget to disable your firewall or allow the port 8001 in your firewall settings to allow the frontend team to connect to your backend.
 Make commands are only available in unix-like systems (Linux, macOS).
 For Windows users, you can use the WSL (Windows Subsystem for Linux) to run these commands.

 To ensure smooth development and minimize conflicts, it is recommended to implement each component in its own dedicated router and corresponding business logic files within the `core` directory.
 This modular approach enables you to test and develop components independently, reducing the risk of interfering with other parts of the application.
 Organizing your code in this way enhances maintainability, scalability, and clarity, making it easier to merge core features across branches and integrate them into different routers as the project evolves.